 Japanese Rental Income Tax Return for Non-Resident Property Owners

-A non-resident owner who earns rental income from real estate located in Japan may need to file a Japanese income tax return.
+If you live outside Japan and receive rental income from property in Japan, the income may need to be reported on a Japanese income tax return.

-This article explains common filing points for overseas owners of Japanese rental property.
-For service details, see our Japanese income tax return support for non-resident rental income.
+This article explains the main filing points, withholding-tax questions, documents, and tax-representative issues for overseas owners of Japanese rental property.
+For filing support, see our Japanese income tax return service for non-resident rental income.

-This page is for general information.
-Whether you need to file, whether withholding tax applies, and whether a tax representative is required depend on the specific facts of your case.
+This page is for general information only.
+Whether you need to file, whether withholding tax applies, whether a refund or additional payment may arise, and whether a tax representative is required depend on the specific facts of your case.

-Withholding Tax Does Not Always Complete the Filing Process
+Withholding Tax Does Not Always Finish the Tax Process

 Documents Commonly Needed